VermeilChan/VAE/README.md

 #### Option 1: Extract Addons (GMA)

-- This option scans the current directory and subdirectories for `.gma` files and extracts them using `gmad`.
+- This option scans the current directory and subdirectories for `.gma` files and extracts them using `fastgmad`.
 - Two new folders will be created: `Extracted-Addons` and `Leftover`.
   - Navigate to the `Extracted-Addons` folder, and copy the folders to your Garry's Mod directory.
 Enjoy your newly extracted addons!
   - If you want to free up some space, you can remove the `Leftover` folder, which contains the `.gma` and archives.